Did You Go Through Surgery Seeking Normal

 Being skinny does not make you ‘normal’.
 Nor does it make you happy, rich or satisfied.
 What makes you feel normal is within you.
 Our self-esteem is a measure of how we feel about ourselves.
 However, every time we compare ourselves to the person next to us, we are really criticizing ourselves and hurting our esteem.
 The irony is that person may in fact be worse off than we are.

 Life is complex with its ups and downs.
 We all face challenges, experience loss as well as opportunity for victories.
-No one lives a “perfect” life.
+No one lives a 'perfect' life.
 Look back at your life before surgery and now compare that to where you are now and just how much you have accomplished.
-Abnormal is to breeze through the lifestyle changes after surgery.
-Think of all your emotions that you are getting in touch with.
-Think about what makes you excited, scared, angry and alone.
-Those feelings are normal.